sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 ### Message Inlining

-Remember, the idea of message passing is that the receiver searches itself and its parents for the required slot name, and does something depending on the type of the slot (data, assignment slot, method, block).
-However, if the type of the receiver is known at compile time (remember what "compile time" means for a JIT), and the message is also known at compile time, the compiler can search for the relevant slot itself so that this dynamic dispatch doesn't have to occur at run-time.
+Remember, the idea of message passing is that the receiver searches itself and its parents for the required slot name, and does something depending on the type of the slot (e.g., executing it if the slot is a method or returning it if the slot is a data field).
+However, if the type of the receiver is known at compile time (remember what "compile time" means for a JIT), and the message is also known at compile time, the compiler can search for the relevant slot itself so that this dynamic dispatch doesn't have to occur at run time.

 ### Primitive Inlining